intelliot/XRPL-Standards/XLS-30d.md

 Appendices
 Appendix A. Specifying different parameters for AMMDeposit transaction The proposal allows for traders to specify different combinations of the fields for AMMDeposit transaction.
-The implementation will figure out the best possible suboperationssub operations based on trader's specifications.
+The implementation will figure out the best possible sub operations based on trader's specifications.
 Here are the recommended valid combinations.
 Other invalid combinations may result in the failure of transaction.

 LPTokenOut, [Amount], [Amount2]
 Amount, [LPTokenOut]